 Intersectionality (Kimberlé Crenshaw, 1989) is the concept that all oppression is interconnected, in the nature of social categorizations such as race, gender, and class, as creating overlapping and interdependent systems of discrimination and disadvantage.
 Is the acknowledgment that everyone has their one and particular experience of discrimination, adversity, and oppression, and we must consider everything and anything that can marginalize people- gender, race, sexual orientation, physical ability, etc.

-In body-based work, like yoga or somatic-based coaching, there is a relationship based on trusting the guidance of an expert, where the limits of the personal space, the volition, and agency possibilities get vulnerably open.
+In body-based work, like yoga or somatic coaching, there is a relationship based on trusting the guidance of an expert, where the limits of the personal space, the volition and agency possibilities get vulnerably open.
 In terms of safety the way the guidance is delivered and framed, in terms of language and attunement, and how the environment is disposed of will determine either vulnerability or empowerment is enhanced.
-Some yoga practices are prescriptive towards a specific body alignment, while other styles encourage "to hold on a bit more, or to push harder".
-Under the light of TIA the priority shifts to the students learning to notice their own bodies and making choices that involve taking care of themselves.
+For example, some yoga practices are prescriptive towards a specific body alignment, while other styles encourage "to hold on a bit more, or to push harder".
+Under the light of a trauma-informed care the priority shifts to the client learning to notice their own body's sensations and making choices that directly empower their experience.

 In these uncertain times, contemplative and mind-body practices could be effectively used to anchor ourselves and create resilience.
-TIA highlights the responsibility as yoga teachers, in general, words, around our scope of practice and action: not all the yoga teachers are therapists, nor counselors, nor nutritionists, etc. So, as important as it could be our continuous training, also it is to recognize our limits, and the potential effects caused by acting beyond them.
+A trauma-informed approach highlights the responsibility as change facilitators and care providers, in general, words, around our scope of practice and action: what is pertinent, what I am competent to provide, what is effective.

-It is always the right time to educate ourselves, to bring up open spaces to diversities, and to consider the ethical codes of the disciplines we promote, especially when these could be outdated and originally framed in far diverse cultures, like yoga.
+It is always the right time to educate ourselves, to bring up open spaces to diversities, and to consider the ethical codes of the disciplines we promote.
 It is time to actively questioning how the practices of personal and social change are another echo of the dynamics that have imprinted some historical damage in the first place.
-And how they might help, or not, to the natural development for a sustainable transformation of individuals and communities.
+And how they might help, or not, to the natural development for a sustainable transformation of peoples and communities.

 *This post is inspired by the literature of Emerson and Hopper, and Judith Herman; the publication of SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach; and the article of Carastathis, Anna.
 (2014).
 The Concept of Intersectionality in Feminist Theory.
 Philosophy Compass.
 9. 10.1111/phc3.12129.